Anfercode/docker-fundamentals/README.md

 ## What is a container?

-A container is a fundamental part in docker, the containers are a way to group processes without need a hardware simulations or virtual machines, the containers run natively (only native in linux servers) and this processes only live in the container's context and use only the resources defined for this container.
+A container is a fundamental part in docker, the containers are a way to group processes without need a hardware simulation or a virtual machine, the containers run natively (only native in linux servers) and these processes only live in the container's context and only use the resources defined for this container.

 <div id='id6'/>